sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

  Mahāvishnu then speaks of the devotion which a disciple should exhibit towards his Guru or spiritual director and which is to be like that which should be shown to mother and father, to Vishnu and Shiva (vv.
 51-52).
 One should not cross anything belonging to, or connected with the Guru, not even his shadow; nor should there be association with his enemy.
 Great reverence and selfrestraint should be shown whilst in his house.
 Therein there should be no anger and quarelling, lust, loud talk, lies, sloth and idle disputation; nor any easing of nature, sexual intercourse, spitting, vomiting; or traffic by way of buying, selling, or lending (vv.
 53-55).
 The Guru's command should not be disobeyed.
 What he orders, that the disciple should do at once and unhesitatingly and without attempting to discuss whether it is right or wrong^(**1**).
 In short the disciple should by action, mind and speech, worship his Guru with a guileless and faithful heart.
 At v.
 59 it is said that one should never do anything which offends others, however much we may desire it even in so small a matter as dress.

  At v.
-62 Mahāvishnu addressing Brahmā says "Oh Lotusborn One, [in this Tantra](# "Tantre'smin.
-See ante p 4") I have shown thee the [Prapancha](# "See ante p.
-I.") in its five-fold aspect."
+62 Mahāvishnu addressing Brahmā says "Oh Lotusborn One, in this Tantra[^260] I have shown thee the Prapancha[^261] in its five-fold aspect."

+[^260]: "Tantre'smin.
+See ante p 4"

+[^261]: "See ante p.
+I."

  This Chapter and the work concludes with the following invocation.